voxpupuli/puppet-rsyslog/README.md

 Property-based filters are unique to rsyslogd.
 They allow to filter on any property, like HOSTNAME, syslogtag and msg.
 Property-based filters are only supported with native properties in Rsyslog.
 See [Rsyslog Properties](http://www.rsyslog.com/doc/v8-stable/configuration/property_replacer.html) for a list of supported properties.

-The `rsyslog::server::property_filters` parameter is a Hash of hashes where the hash-key is the logical name for the filter.
+The `rsyslog::config::property_filters` parameter is a Hash of hashes where the hash-key is the logical name for the filter.
 This name is for Puppet resource naming purposes only and has no other function.
 The filter name has several additional child keys as well:

 * `property` - the Rsyslogd property the filter will lookup.
 * `operator` - the Rsyslogd property filter-supported operator to compare the property value with the expected value.
 See [Rsyslog Property Compare-Operations](http://www.rsyslog.com/doc/v8-stable/configuration/filters.html#compare-operations) for a list of supported operators.
 These operators are validated with the `Rsyslog::PropertyOperator` data type.